1plam/kafka-oxide/README.md

 > [!IMPORTANT]
 > This project is currently under development and may not work as intended.
 Stay tuned for updates and improvements.

-## Features
+## Planned Key Features

-- 🦀 Type-safe message publishing and consumption
+- 🦀 **Type-safe Interface**: Leverage Rust's type system for compile-time message validation
-- 🔗 Automatic reconnection handling
+- 🔗 **Robust Connection Management**: Automatic reconnection handling with configurable retry policies
-- 📝 Structured logging with tracing
+- 📝 **Observability**: Structured logging with `tracing` and detailed metrics
-- ⏳ Async/await support
+- ⏳ **Modern Async Runtime**: Built on `tokio` with full async/await support
-- ⚠️ Comprehensive error handling
+- ⚠️ **Error Handling**: Rich error types with detailed context and recovery suggestions
-- 🌐 Support for both Kafka and Redpanda
+- 🌐 **Unified Protocol**: Seamless support for both Apache Kafka and Redpanda
+- 🔒 **Security**: Built-in support for SASL, SSL/TLS, and custom authentication mechanisms
+- 🎯 **Zero-Copy**: Optimized message handling with minimal memory overhead

 ## Installation